Soap Opera Hopper Nicolas Coster

 (Nicolas Coster 1965 My Blood Runs Cold)

+In one of his first film roles, a 20-year-old Nicolas Coster appeared as an uncredited seaman on Titanic (1953) with Robert Wagner.
 Almost 30 years after they first appeared in Titanic, Robert Wagner had Nicolas Coster guest-star on his 1980’s series Hart to Hart in 1982, along with co-star Stefanie Powers, and fellow guest stars Michael Lerner, Alan Oppenheimer, Louise Sorel, and Alana Stewart.

-Nicolas Coster appeared in Desert Rats (1953) starring Richard Burton, and in two early movies with John Derek – Sea of Lost Ships (1953), and The Outcast (1954), along with Jim Davis (Dallas).
+Nicolas Coster appeared in the films Desert Rats (1953) starring Richard Burton, and in two early movies with John Derek – Sea of Lost Ships (1953), and The Outcast (1954), along with Jim Davis (Dallas).
 He’d work again with Jim Davis over 25 years later, when he guest-starred 3 times on Dallas in 1979-1980.

 By the early 1960’s, Nicolas Coster was well established in New York City, appearing on stage on and off-Broadway, and finding work in movies and television based out of New York.
 He co-starred in the comedy sci-fi TV movie Where’s Everett (1966) with Alan Alda, in Alda’s first made-for-television movie.